Our Malaysian expedition has been postponed from July to September.

 Join us on our adventure to discover the natural peat swamp forests, learn from the local community and get our hands dirty to prevent Haze!

-If you cannot join the trip, consider donating to support the Haze-prevention project.
+If you cannot join the trip, please help us share the word!

 What is PEEP?

 To tackle the root causes of the haze, we work with communities and NGO partners in Indonesia and Malaysia on fire prevention, peat conservation and sustainable livelihood programmes.

 To give you an opportunity to better understand the Haze issue and support local projects, we organise trips called People’s Expedition to Experience Peat.